-With the medical marijuana industry regularly growing and expanding to new states and cities, it has remained a consistent question of whether or not dispensaries and other businesses in the cannabis industry have to meet the HIPAA compliance requirements.
+With the medical marijuana industry regularly growing and expanding to new states and cities, it has remained a consistent question of whether or not dispensaries and other businesses in the cannabis industry are required to meet the HIPAA compliance requirements.
 It also seems that there are a fair amount of misconceptions about HIPAA in this industry.
 Don’t worry, we’ll answer all of your questions about HIPAA and Cannabis, just read on!

 What is HIPAA?